UIUC-iSchool-DataStories/is457_spring2023/week08/index.md

 ---
 layout: week
+visible: true
 ---

-# Week 8 - Data Narratives
+# Week 8 - Twine as a Framing Device

-More about interaction in narratives.
+An introduction to Twine: twinery.org